ST. LUKES'S CHURCH

 BUCKLAND MILL AND DISTILLERY

-The JRIA-DATA team is currently completing an intensive documentary and archaeological investigation of several key components of the Buckland town site and adjoining mill property.
-The testing has consisted of the excavation of close-interval shovel tests and test units on historic town lots 28 and 29, site identification on the mill tract, documentation of the nineteenth-century woolen mill, and GIS mapping of the historic mill race.
+The JRIA-DATA team completed an intensive documentary and archaeological investigation of several key components of the Buckland town site and adjoining mill property.
+The testing consisted of the excavation of close-interval shovel tests and test units on historic town lots 28 and 29, site identification on the mill tract, documentation of the nineteenth-century woolen mill, and GIS mapping of the historic mill race.
 The project was conducted on behalf of the Buckland Preservation Society.

 OLD POINT NATIONAL BANK